Rice University logo

 Any student with a disability that requires accommodation should contact the instructor and the Disability Support Servies.
 We will attempt every reasonable accommodation.

-SCHEDULE : SPRING 2024 (not yet fully updated)
+SCHEDULE : SPRING 2026 (not yet updated for 2026)

 DATE MATERIAL